Tanzania

 35. Compounding offences

-Any person who contravenes or fails to comply with any of the provisions of these Regulations commits an offence.37.
-Penalty
+Any person who contravenes or fails to comply with any of the provisions of these Regulations commits an offence.

-Any person who commits an offence under these Regulations, and where no penalty is specifically provided upon conviction is liable to pay a fine of not less than the equivalent in Tanzanian shillings of 5,000 USD but not exceeding the equivalent in Tanzanian shillings of 10,000 USD.38.
-Revocation
+Any person who commits an offence under these Regulations, and where no penalty is specifically provided upon conviction is liable to pay a fine of not less than the equivalent in Tanzanian shillings of 5,000 USD but not exceeding the equivalent in Tanzanian shillings of 10,000 USD.

-[Revokes the Tanzania Radio Call Service Regulations, the Tanzania Radiocommunications (Limitation of Radio Interference) Regulations, the Tanzania Radio-Communication Regulations, and the Tanzania Citizen Band Radiocommunication Regulations2.]History of this document
+[Revokes the Tanzania Radio Call Service Regulations, the Tanzania Radiocommunications (Limitation of Radio Interference) Regulations, the Tanzania Radio-Communication Regulations, and the Tanzania Citizen Band Radiocommunication Regulations2.]2G.N.s Nos.
+15 of 1992; 17 of 1992; 86 of 1993; 89 of 1993

 31 July 2002 this version